Failure of Lichnerowicz-type result in parabolic geometries of real rank at least $3$: Introduction

-CR manifolds satisfy a similar Lichnerowicz-type result.
-A pseudoconvex CR manifold is a $2n+1$ dimensional manifold $M$ with a $2n$ dimensional co-oriented distribution $H\subset TM$ admitting a complex structure $J:H\to H$ and satisfying certain positive definiteness and integrability conditions.
+CR manifolds satisfy an analogous result to Ferrand-Obata.
+We will call such results \emph{Lichnerowicz-type}.
+A pseudoconvex CR manifold is a $2n+1$ dimensional manifold $M$ with a $2n$ dimensional co-oriented distribution $H\subset TM$ admitting an almost complex structure $J:H\to H$ for which $J^2=-1$ and satisfying certain positive definiteness and integrability conditions.
 The subbundle $H$ induces an equivalence class of contact forms $[\theta]$ vanishing on $H.$ These satisfy the property that $d\theta: H\times H\to \R$ is the imaginary part of a positive definite Hermitian form.
 Call a CR manifold $(M,H,J)$ essential if $\mathrm{Aut}(M,\theta, J)\subsetneq \mathrm{Aut}(M,H,J)$ for all contact forms $\theta$ in the equivalence class.
-Then results of Webster \cite{Webster} and Schoen \cite{Schoen} imply the following. \begin{theorem}[Schoen-Webster] If a $2n+1$-dimensional compact CR manifold is essential then it is CR diffeomorphic to $S^{2n+1}$ with its standard CR structure. \end{theorem} To make the connection to Cartan geometry, we must generalize the CR condition slightly to partially integrable, almost CR.
-A pseudoconvex, partially integrable, almost CR manifold is equivalent to a choice of regular, normal, parabolic Cartan geometry modeled on the CR sphere $S^{2n+1}$, a homogeneous space for the action of $\mathrm{SU}(n+1,1)$ by CR diffeomorphisms.
+Then results of Webster \cite{Webster} and Schoen \cite{Schoen} each imply the following. \begin{theorem}[Schoen-Webster] If a $2n+1$-dimensional compact CR manifold is essential then it is CR diffeomorphic to $S^{2n+1}$ with its standard CR structure. \end{theorem} To make the connection to regular, normal Cartan geometries, we have to generalize the CR condition slightly to partially integrable, almost CR.
+A pseudoconvex, partially integrable, almost CR manifold is equivalent to a choice of regular, normal Cartan geometry modeled on the CR sphere $S^{2n+1}$, a homogeneous space for the action of $\mathrm{SU}(n+1,1)$ by CR diffeomorphisms.
 In particular, the group $\mathrm{SU}(n+1,1)$ has real rank one and its action on the sphere has a parabolic stabilizer subgroup.
 Frances \cite{Frances1} generalized the Ferrand-Obata and Schoen-Webster theorems, proving a Lichnerowicz-type result that applies to all real rank one parabolic geometries.
-Alt \cite{Alt} modified Frances's result to prove the following. \begin{theorem} Let $\mathcal{G}\to M$ be a regular, real rank one parabolic geometry.
-If the parabolic structure is essential, then $\mathcal{G}$ is geometrically isomorphic to either the compact homogeneous model $G/P$ or the noncompact $G/P\backslash \{eP\}$. \end{theorem} There are four series of real rank one parabolic geometries, corresponding to \textbf{(1)} conformal, \textbf{(2)} pseudoconvex, partially integrable, almost CR, \textbf{(3)} quaternionic contact, and \textbf{(4)} octonionic contact structures.
+Alt \cite{Alt} modified Frances's result to prove the following, under an appropriate Cartan-geometric definition of essentiality. \begin{theorem} Let $\mathcal{G}\to M$ be a regular, real rank one parabolic geometry.
+If the parabolic structure is essential, then $\mathcal{G}$ is geometrically isomorphic to either the compact homogeneous model $G/P$ or the noncompact $G/P\backslash \{eP\}$. \end{theorem} There are four series of real rank one regular, normal parabolic geometries, corresponding to \textbf{(1)} conformal, \textbf{(2)} pseudoconvex, partially integrable, almost CR, \textbf{(3)} quaternionic contact, and \textbf{(4)} octonionic contact structures.
 These geometric structures are modeled on the homogeneous spaces \textbf{(1)} $\partial \mathbf{H}^{n+1}_{\R},$ \textbf{(2)} $\partial \mathbf{H}^{n+1}_{\C}$, \textbf{(3)} $\partial \mathbf{H}^{n+1}_{\mathbb{H}}$, and \textbf{(4)} $\partial \mathbf{H}^2_{\mathbb{O}}$, the boundaries of real, complex, quaternionic, and octonionic hyperbolic spaces.

 D'Ambra and Gromov \cite{DambraGromov} asked if it was also true in higher signature that an essential, closed, pseudo-Riemannian conformal manifold must be flat.
 Frances \cite{Frances2} answered this question negatively, proving the existence of infinitely many closed, nonflat, essential conformal manifolds in each signature $(p,q)$ with $2\le p\le q$.
 Furthermore, Case, Curry and Matveev \cite{CaseCurryMatveev} proved that there are essential, closed, nondegenerate CR manifolds of signature $(p,q)$ with $2\le p\le q$.
 Both of these situations correspond to regular, normal parabolic geometries modeled on homogeneous spaces for groups of real rank at least $3$, so these cases are not addressed by Frances and Alt's Theorem \ref{FrancesAlt}.